siddartham/data-engineering-ecosystem/analytics-orm/README.md

 - declarative_base (type)
 - prog (str) = "": The command or command + sub-command triggering this
   function.
-For example: "my-datastore-orm create".
+For example: "my-datastore-model create".

 ## Running Unit Tests